kartiksaini1205/py-course/file.md

-      1. << : left shift : shift all the bits to left by certain number of positions. only the 1's are shifted to left and 0's are filled in from right.
+      1. << : left shift : shift all the bits to left by certain number of positions. only the 1's are shifted to left and 0's are filled in from right. works on multiplication of 2.

-      2. >> : right shift : it is used to shift the bits of a number to the right. only the 0's are shifted to right and 1's are filled in from left.
+      2. >> : right shift : shift all the bits to right by certain number of positions. only the 0's are shifted to right and 1's are filled in from left.